LunarLogic/phoenix_website/README.md

 #### Performing the deployment

 The app is deployed to **production** by CircleCI from master branch when tests are green.
+You can see deployment configuration in [.circleci/circle.yml](.circleci/circle.yml).

 ###### Deploying manually